“SO FAITH BY ITSELF, IF IT HAS NO WORKS, IS DEAD.” – JAMES 2:17(NRS)

 Presbyterians for Earth Care engages in advocacy in several ways.
 As an organization we sign petitions, endorse campaigns and write letters to decision-makers.
 We also encourage and support members to engage in the public policy advocacy.
 In addition, PEC helps to draft overtures for General Assembly and informs membership of how they can be involved in supporting and developing resolutions and actions at the presbytery level.
 PEC’s Advocacy Team helps to guide the organization’s advocacy efforts and develops action alerts and resources to help Presbyterians be faithful advocates for God’s creation and God’s people.

-PEC worked with its members and partners to prepare and present the following overtures at the 222nd General Assembly, June 18-25, 2016 in Portland, Oregon:
+PEC worked with its members and partners to prepare and present the following overtures at the 223rd General Assembly.
+Click on the links to see the results of our efforts:

 PEC Official Comments